ASFOpenSARlab/opensarlab-cluster/README.md

 - *Add Additional Automation of Configuration*
     - There are several configuration variables that may be able to be consolidated or set automatically.
         - Specifically, the c.Jupyterhub.hub_connect_ip
+- *Eliminate Key Pair Conflicts*
+    - Under certain circumstances different hubs may interfere with each other's automatic AWS key pair generation.
+This can be worked around and is fairly specific but may want to be addressed.

 #### Low Priority